mzeeshankaramat/open_cv_gstreamer_docker/README.md

 ```bash
 $ docker build -f Dockerfile -t <name>:<tag> .
 ```
-It won't be that straight-forward, you will get some deprecation warnings and compatibility issues. <br /> To keep the image light-weight and compatible with old GPU architectures `SM_30 , SM_35 , SM_37` I implanted ``10.2-cudnn7-devel-ubuntu18.04`` as base image .
+It won't be that straight-forward, you will get some deprecation warnings and compatibility issues. <br />